HPK Kiekkonaiset

 HPK Kiekkonaiset (lit.
-'HPK Puck-Women') or HPK Naiset are an ice hockey team in the Naisten Liiga (NSML), the premier women's ice hockey league in Finland.
+'HPK Puck-Women') or HPK Naiset are an ice hockey team in the Auroraliiga, the premier women's ice hockey league in Finland.
 They play in Hämeenlinna, a city in the Finnish south-central province of Kanta-Häme, at the Hämeenlinnan harjoitushalli (HML hh; lit.
 'Hämeenlinna training hall'), a secondary ice rink at Ritari-areena.
 HPK were the first team to be awarded the Aurora Borealis Cup as the winners of the Finnish Championship in 2011 and also won bronze in the 2011–12 IIHF European Women's Champions Cup.

 They are the representative women's ice hockey team of the multi-sport club Hämeenlinnan Pallokerho (HPK), however, the team is directly owned by HPK Liiga Oy, the ownership organization of the Liiga team HPK.
-HPK Kiekkonaiset are one of two Naisten Liiga teams owned directly by a men's league team.
+HPK Kiekkonaiset are one of two Auroraliiga teams owned directly by a men's league team.